Encouragement for Trusts in Canada

 A sufficient number of committed individuals must be gathered locally, united in their dedication to the Ordinariate’s mission in Canada and beyond.
 The Trust must be fundamentally oriented toward authentic Christian community.

-Membership registration is vital.
+Canonical membership registration is vital.
 The Dicastery for the Doctrine of the Faith uses these figures to inform decisions affecting our presence in Canada.
-You must have members of the Ordinariate as leaders in your community, and as members of the community.
+You must have canonical members of the Ordinariate as leaders and members of your Trust group.

 The Ordinariate welcomes all who respond to its missionary outreach: Anglicans in full communion, former Protestants and unbelievers, Catholic reverts, former members of other world religions, and faithful cradle Catholics.
 All must be ready to embrace the radical Christian discipleship the Ordinariate fosters.